nextcloud/documentation/admin_manual/installation/linux_installation.rst

 **Running ownCloud in a subdir**: If you're running ownCloud in a subdir and want to use CalDAV or CardDAV clients make sure you have configured the correct :ref:`service-discovery-label` URLs.

+**Note for MySQL/MariaDB environments**: Please refer to :ref:`db-binlog-label` on how to correctly configure your environment if you have binary logging enabled.